Debunking Seven Common MBA Myths

 2. “You need many years of work experience for an MBA program to be worthwhile.”

 Some people harbor the misconception that an MBA is not worth pursuing unless you enroll with years of experience under your belt.
 While a mid- or late-career MBA may be the right choice for some professionals, others benefit immensely from enrolling at the beginning of their careers.
 Many of Baylor’s Full-Time MBA students come straight out of an undergraduate program or have several years of experience.
 They find that the MBA gives them an early competitive edge and accelerates their growth at a crucial time in their career development.
-While our Executive MBA (EMBA) students come in with more experience, we are seeing a trend toward fewer years of experience in our Online MBA program.
+While our Executive MBA (EMBA) students come in with more experience, we see a trend toward fewer years of experience in our Online MBA program.

 3. “You need high standardized test scores to be considered a competitive applicant.”